Particle Acceleration Time due to Turbulence-Induced Magnetic Reconnection: Introduction

 PIC simulations explore scales of the order of 100-1000 times the plasma inertial length ($c/\omega_{\rm p}$, where $c$ is the light speed and $\omega_{\rm p}$ is the plasma frequency), representing microscopic scales several orders of magnitude smaller than astrophysical source scales (typically, around $10^{-10}$ and $10^{-17}$ times smaller than solar and relativistic jet scales, respectively).
 In these simulations, fast reconnection is primarily driven by the tearing mode instability.
 In two-dimensions this leads to the formation of plasmoids (magnetic islands) which are actually confined to 2D space geometry \citep[][]{Vicentin2024}.
 The reconnection velocity ($v_{\rm rec}$) in this case depends on the plasma resistivity ($\eta$) and particle acceleration can reach energies of up to a few $10^2$ times the particle rest mass energy ($mc^2$) only.
 The dominant electric field responsible for particle acceleration is resistive, associated with the current density ($\eta \mathbf{J}$).

 On the other hand, magnetohydrodynamic (MHD) simulations with the injection of test particles, are designed to explore the macroscopic astrophysical scales of the process.
 In this regime, fast reconnection is predominantly driven by the ubiquitous 3D turbulence in these environments, as a direct consequence of magnetic flux violation \citep[][]{lazarian_vishiniac_99, kowal_etal_09, eyink2013, takamoto_etal_15, dalpino_kowal_15, santoslima_etal_2010, Jafari_2018, santos-lima_etal20, Lazarian2020review, Vicentin2024}.
-Turbulence can be induced by instabilities like Kelvin-Helmholtz \citep[][]{kowal_etal_2020}, magnetorotational (MRI) \citep[][]{Kadowaki_2018}, current-driven kink (CDKI) \citep[][]{singh_etal_16, bromberg_etal_2016, kadowaki_etal_2021, Medina-Torrejón_2021, Medina-Torrejón_2023}, and even tearing mode \citep[e.g.][]{Huang2016, Beg2022, Vicentin2024}.
+Turbulence can be induced by instabilities like Kelvin-Helmholtz \citep[][]{kowal_etal_2020}, magnetorotational (MRI) \citep[][]{Kadowaki_2018}, current-driven kink (CDKI) \citep[][]{singh_etal_16, bromberg_etal_2016, kadowaki_etal_2021, Medina-Torrejon_2021, Medina-Torrejon_2023}, and even tearing mode \citep[e.g.][]{Huang2016, Beg2022, Vicentin2024} \footnote{In the case of the tearing instability, however, the required level of resistivity is likely reached only once the system has already become fully turbulent \citep[][]{Vicentin2026}.}.
 Unlike in PIC scales, the reconnection velocity in MHD turbulent flows is independent of resistivity.
 Instead, it depends on the scale and velocity of turbulence at the injection \footnote{The meandering of the magnetic field lines in the turbulent flow facilitates numerous simultaneous events of reconnection and the enlargement of the outflow regions, expelling the reconnected flux very efficiently.
 These two effects contribute to a reconnection rate that is a significant fraction of the Alfvén speed irrespective of the magnetic resistivity (i.e., independent of the Lundquist number) and solely reliant on the parameters of the turbulence).}.
-Accelerated particles in this case can achieve energies up to approximately $10^{9}$ times the particle rest mass energy ($mc^2$), e.g. in relativistic jets of blazars with background magnetic fields $\sim 10$ G \citep[][]{Medina-Torrejón_2021}.
+Accelerated particles in this case can achieve energies up to approximately $10^{9}$ times the particle rest mass energy ($mc^2$), e.g. in relativistic jets of blazars with background magnetic fields $\sim 10$ G \citep[][]{Medina-Torrejon_2021}.
 The dominant electric field responsible for particle acceleration is non-resistive, given by the ($\mathbf{v} \times \mathbf{B}$) term of the turbulent magnetic fluctuations of the background flow coming into the reconnection layers.